506th Heavy Panzer Battalion: Eastern Front

 The unit was established in St. Pölten on 20 July 1943 and formed from the men of 9th Panzer Division's 2nd Battalion, Pz.Rgt.33.
 Equipped with 45 Tiger Is, the 506th first saw combat on 20 September, attached to the 9.Pz.Div.
 Ten tigers, in support of a kampfgruppe from the 10th Panzergrenadier Regiment committed to an assault on the heavily-defended town of Pavlovka.
 The unsuccessful attack saw the unit lose its first Tiger.
 Several offensive and defensive operations in the area took place over the next few weeks.
 Six tanks were lost near Schevchenkove on the 24th and 26th (three on each day).
 During this period, the commander of the 3rd company, Oberleutnant Hoffmann, was killed.
 The staff of the 16th Panzergrenadier Division would later submit a report on these engagements.
 From these, it was clear that the Tiger I, even as early as September 1943, was not impervious to Soviet weaponry- including hits to the frontal armor.
-All six tanks lost from the 24th through the 26th were destroyed by hits from beyond 1km.
+All six tanks lost from the 24th through the 26th were destroyed by hits from beyond 1 km.
 The 506th saw extensive action in the Battle of the Dnieper and in October fought in the Krivoi Rog area, south of Kirovograd.
 The battalion commander, Major Gerhard Willing, was killed in action on 23 October.
 By the 30th, only 6 tanks were operational, but 14 back in running order on 10 November.
 On the 14th, three Tigers of 3./s.Pz.Abt.506, led by Leutnant Graef, found a group of refueling soviet tanks near Nedei Woda- the Tigers destroyed 19 tanks in the following action.
 On 25 November, the unit knocked out three T-34 tanks but suffered a loss to a rare example of fratricide when Unteroffizier Hendricks's Tiger was knocked out by a German AT gun.
 This was the first of two instances in which the 506th lost a Tiger to German weaponry.
-On 25 December 1943, Leutnant Bapistella's Tiger was knocked out by a German 8,8cm gun captured and deployed by the Soviets.
+On 25 December 1943, Leutnant Bapistella's Tiger was knocked out by a German 8,8 cm gun captured and deployed by the Soviets.